redox-os/rfcs/text/0000-coprocess.md

 Additionally, if that code results in any attempt at accessing data not pertaining to the caller's address substace, such as global variables, it would immediately result in a segmentation fault handled by redox-rt.
 Such a fault handler may cross-check the page protection key of the instruction address, with the current PKRU, and detect an intentional or unintentional attempt at executing another coprocess' text.
 Hence, although other coprocess' text may be leaked, there is likely no significant significant security issue with this, assuming .text secrecy is not part of the threat model.

+A more significant issue with this however, is that coprocesses can arbitrarily jump to code inside redox-rt, including the WRPKRU instruction itself.
+Thus, redox-rt in master mode will need to shadow the current PKRU in a master page only it can access, and implement checks at the required places to detect if this happens.
+As a side-channel countermeasure (it will have entered another coprocess's address subspace!), this must always result in the termination of the caller.

 As for reliability, the possibility of executing other coprocess' text can presumably be limited by separating and/or randomizing programs' locations.
 Since there are only 16 possible keys, the amount of remaining address space (4-level: 8 TiB, or 5-level: 4 EiB) is still huge.